June sucker

 The June sucker (Chasmistes liorus) is an endangered species of fish endemic to Utah Lake and the Provo River in the U.S. state of Utah.
+It is named after the month in which it spawns.
 It is a gray or brownish fish with a paler belly, growing up to about 24 in.
-It lives alongside the Utah sucker, which has a much wider range, and because the populations of both fish having been much reduced by fishing, other species such as the common carp have been introduced into the lake.
+It lives alongside the Utah sucker, which has a much wider range.
+Due to the populations of both fish becoming greatly reduced in the lake as a result of fishing, other species such as the common carp have been introduced into the lake.
 As a result, the June sucker has become "critically endangered" as the pure species is lost as a result of hybridization with the Utah sucker, and predatory fish feed on its larvae.
 Conservation measures have been put in place and fish are being raised in a fish hatchery for reintroduction.